albatross-org/vim-albatross/README.md

 ## Installation
 This plugin relies on the command line tool part of [`go-albatross`](https://github.com/albatross-org/go-albatross/tree/master/cmd/albatross).
 If it hasn't already been installed, see the [installation instructions](https://github.com/albatross-org/go-albatross/tree/master/cmd/albatross#setup)

+This plugin also relies on [`fzf.vim`](https://github.com/junegunn/fzf.vim) to quickly search entries.

 You can check if a working version of `go-albatross` is installed if the command `albatross vim` has output.

 ### Vundle